reslp/phylociraptor/docs/introduction/minimal.rst

         $ ./phylociraptor mltree --verbose -t local=4 --dry

 As expected, phylociraptor would prepare the data and run raxml for the 27 aligner/trimmer/bootstrap cutoff combinations that we have already completed with *IQ-Tree*.
-Doing this would actually take about 3 hours and you can skip this step unless you have the time.
-Otherwise, move on the post-processing.

 If you are happy to get into this, let's do this (runtime: 180 minutes):